EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 {"_id":"org.couchdb.user:newuser@epfl.ch","_rev":"1-xxxx","name":"newuser@epfl.ch","roles":[],"type":"user","password_scheme":"pbkdf2","iterations":10,"derived_key":"917a923abd865bc82feadd5659a1d0d55318ca49","salt":"83f9a989d48e31b7a5e99c28df8a989c"}
 ```
+3. Update the couchdb-setup boostrap to be persistent
-3. add the result json from above inside
+- add the result json from above inside
-add the above json result as new file in `couchdb-setup/bootstrap/_users/newuser@epfl.ch.json` :
+- add the above json result as new file in `couchdb-setup/bootstrap/_users/newuser@epfl.ch.json` :
 3.a you can remove the _rev field

 ```json